klmnden/azure-docs.tr-tr/articles/storsimple/storsimple-data-manager-dotnet-jobs.md

     };
     ```

-8. Başlatma iş tanımı bir veri dönüştürme işi tetiklemek için aşağıdaki kodu ekleyin.
-Uygun takın **iş tanımı adını**.
+8. Başlatmadan sonra bir iş tanımı veri dönüşüm işi tetiklemesi için aşağıdaki kodu ekleyin.
+Uygun takın **iş tanımı adı**.

     ```
     // Trigger a job, retrieve the jobId and the retry interval for polling.